eksperimental-forks/phoenix/guides/contexts.md

   end
 ```

-We started by plucking out the cart params from the form submit.
+We started by plucking out the cart parameters from the form submit.
 Next, we call our existing `ShoppingCart.update_cart/2` function which was added by the context generator.
 We'll need to make some changes to this function, but the interface is good as is.
 If the update is successful, we redirect back to the cart page, otherwise we show a flash error message and send the user back to the cart page to fix any mistakes.
-Out-of-the-box, our `ShoppingCart.update_cart/2` function only concerned itself with casting the cart params into a changeset and updates it against our repo.
+Out-of-the-box, our `ShoppingCart.update_cart/2` function only concerned itself with casting the cart parameters into a changeset and updates it against our repository.
 For our purposes, we now need it to handled nested cart item associations, and most importantly, business logic for how to handle quantity updates like zero-quantity items being removed from the cart.

 Head back over to your shopping cart context in `lib/hello/shopping_cart.ex` and replace your `update_cart/2` function with the following implementation: